mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 The good news is that some people came up with a clever method to reduce the complexity.
 It is implemented in the `smartA` method below.
 Feel free to skip the following details if they are not of interest.

 The key is that we can count [$s_{\omega_0} < s_{\omega_1}$] by summing the ranks of the target instances in the combined, sorted samples of instance scores, then subtracting the sum of ranks in the target sub-sample.
 The resulting number figure is called U and happens to also be a test statistics, for a test called Wilcoxon.
-Its null hypothesis is relevant to our topic but I will not indulge another digression.
+Its null hypothesis is not necessary to our discussion.

 The expensive part of the rank-sum approach is to rank instances, but that can be done efficiently with built-in sorting algorithms, so I guess the overall complexity is $log(N_{non}+N_{tar})$ and, in any case, it runs fast on my modest 1.6 GHz Intel Core i5.